DATA-690-SPRING-2022/Karthikreddy_Data690/assignment_01/README.md

 ## Career Objective:

-•	To secure a position where I can efficiently contribute my skills and abilities to the growth of the organization and build my professional career.
+-	To secure a position where I can efficiently contribute my skills and abilities to the growth of the organization and build my professional career.

-•To excel in my field through hard work, research, skills and perseverance.
+- To excel in my field through hard work, research, skills and perseverance.

 ## Educational Qualifications:

-- B.Technology
+- Bachelors of Technology in,
 - (Computer Science Engineering)	Geethanjali College of Engineering and Technology (GCET)

-- Jawaharlal Nehru Technological University, Hyderabad (2016-2020) 7.69 (CGPA)
+- Jawaharlal Nehru Technological University, Hyderabad (2016-2020) CGPA - 7.69

-- Intermediate-Sri Chaitanya Junior College, (Madhapur)	Board of Intermediate Education	(2014-2016) Percentage-94.3%
+- Intermediate : Sri Chaitanya Junior College, Board of Intermediate Education (2014-2016), Percentage - 94.3%

-- Class X	Indus Universal School	Central Board of Secondary Education (CBSE)	(2013-2014) CGPA-9.0
+- Class X :	Indus Universal School, Central Board of Secondary Education (CBSE)	(2013-2014), CGPA - 9.0

 ## Technical Skills:

-•	Programming Languages       : MS Office, C, Java, Python.
+-	Programming Languages       : MS Office, C, Java, Python.

-•	Database concepts           :  MYSQL.
+-	Database concepts           : MYSQL.

-•	Web Technologies            : HTML, CSS, PHP, JSP.
+-	Web Technologies            : HTML, CSS, PHP, JSP.

-•	Operating Systems           : Windows 8,Windows 10,Linux(Ubuntu)
+-	Operating Systems           : Windows 8, Windows 10, Linux(Ubuntu)

-•	Software Tools known         : Eclipse IDE, Putty.
+-	Software Tools known        : Eclipse IDE, Putty.

 # Academic Projects:

-*	Title : Audio Fingerprinting and Recognition
+> Title : Audio Fingerprinting and Recognition

 Description: The project designed here is to automatically identify the file that contains the fragment in a large library potentially consisting of many audio files from a given short audio fragment as a query.

-*	Title : Smart home Automated Control System
+> Title : Smart home Automated Control System

 Description: The project work demonstrates a system that can be integrated as a single portable unit allows one to wirelessly control lights, fans, air conditioners, TV, computer systems, an audio, video equipment’s etc.

 # Achievements:

-•	Internship at ECIL on Mobile Application Development.
+-	Internship at ECIL on Mobile Application Development.

-•	Internship at Wissen Infotech on Computer Networking.
+-	Internship at Wissen Infotech on Computer Networking.

-•	Volunteered for the launch of research and development centre in AI & Robotics field.
+-	Volunteered for the launch of research and development centre in AI & Robotics field.

-•	Participated in coding & decoding at BHASWARA, a national level technical fest organized by Geethanjali College of Engineering and Technology.
+-	Participated in coding & decoding at BHASWARA, a national level technical fest organized by Geethanjali College of Engineering and Technology.

-•	Coordinated the main college fest “VIBGYOR”, a national level cultural festival.
+-	Coordinated the main college fest “VIBGYOR”, a national level cultural festival.

 # Extra-Curricular Activities:

-•	Participated in ENIGMA at BITS
+*	Participated in ENIGMA at BITS

-•	Participated in OPEN MIC at GCET
+*	Participated in OPEN MIC at GCET

-•	Participated in Robotics Workshop conducted by Roboversity.
+*	Participated in Robotics Workshop conducted by Roboversity.

-•	Participated in Roboveda-2018 at SNIST.
+*	Participated in Roboveda-2018 at SNIST.

 # Personal Profile:

-Name              : Singireddy Karthik Reddy
+* Name               : Singireddy Karthik Reddy

-Father’s Name     : Singireddy Mahipal Reddy
+* Father’s Name      : Singireddy Mahipal Reddy

-Date of Birth     : 12 May 1999
+* Date of Birth      : 12 May 1999

-Gender            : Male
+* Gender             : Male

-Nationality       : Indian
+* Nationality        : Indian

-Languages known: English, Telugu, Hindi
+* Languages known    : English, Telugu, Hindi

-Hobbies            : Playing Drums, Painting, Playing Cricket, Football, Badminton, Social service.
+* Hobbies            : Playing Drums, Painting, Playing Cricket, Football, Badminton, Social service.

 # Declaration:

-I hereby declare that the above furnishe
+- I hereby declare that the above furnishe